Identity

 • Operations: Read operations available through API.

-• Application Entity
+• Application entity

 • Key properties: ID, name, description, client credentials, and creation date.